 IES loads should not be energized while fossil fueled generation is dispatched "on".
 However, for a large fraction of a year fossil fueled generation is "off" and non-fossil generation is either constrained to varying degrees or is exported at a very low price.

 Approximately 25% of the existing non-fossil electricity generation capacity in Ontario is presently going to waste for lack of an IES rate offering that enables sale of IES energy in Ontario without impacting the UES.
-The loss of revenue to the Ontario electricity system arising from lack of an IES rate is currently about $2 billion per year.
-The extra expenditure by Ontario consumers on fossil fuels arising from lack of an IES rate is another $2 billion per year.
-This $4 billion per year financial loss will increase every year due to ongoing construction of additional renewable generation.
+The loss of revenue to the Ontario electricity system arising from lack of an IES rate is currently over $1 billion per year.
+The extra expenditure by Ontario consumers on fossil fuels due to lack of an IES rate is another $2 billion per year.
+This over $3 billion per year financial loss will increase going forward due to ongoing construction of additional renewable generation.